Keepsie/HS-Stride-Packer/README.md

 ### 🌐 Registry System

+### ⚠️ Important Legal Disclaimers

+**Third-Party Content Warning:**
+HS Stride Packer and Happenstance Games LLC are not responsible for any content, packages, or files downloaded through the registry system or external URLs.
+All packages are created and hosted by third parties.

+**Security Risks:**
+- Downloaded packages may contain malicious code, viruses, or other harmful content
+- Always scan downloaded files with antivirus software before importing
+- Review package source code when possible before use
+- Only download from trusted sources and verified authors

+**Licensing and Legal Compliance:**
+- Package authors are solely responsible for ensuring proper licensing
+- Users must verify licensing compatibility with their projects
+- HS Stride Packer does not validate or enforce license compliance
+- Copyright and intellectual property violations are the responsibility of package creators and users

+**No Warranty or Support:**
+- Third-party packages are provided "AS IS" without warranty of any kind
+- HS Stride Packer provides no support for third-party package functionality
+- Package compatibility, quality, and performance are not guaranteed
+- Package availability depends on third-party hosting services

+**Data Privacy:**
+- Registry operations may expose your IP address to third-party hosts
+- Package downloads create direct connections to external servers
+- We do not control third-party data collection or privacy practices

+**By using the registry system, you acknowledge these risks and agree that HS Stride Packer and its developers assume no liability for any damages, losses, or issues resulting from third-party content.**

+---

 **Community Package Discovery:**
 The packer supports registries for discovering and installing community packages.
 The system uses a two-file approach: package metadata (`.json`) for discovery and actual packages (`.stridepackage`) for installation.